naivoder/dreamerv3/README.md

 3. A critic network that estimates the value of states and actions.
 4. An imagination process that generates trajectories using the learned world model.

 This implementation aims to break down these components into clear, modular parts, making it easier to understand and modify.

+Note: This code is written to handle the Atari environments where observations are images, you will need to modify the networks for environments where the observations are vectors.

 ## Setup and Installation